trufflesuite/trufflesuite.com/src/security/index.md

     These factors have included, although are by no means limited to, the following:

-    - **More at stak** - projects (and their underlying contracts) are storing larger amounts of value making them [increasingly attractive targets](https://www.theverge.com/2022/7/7/23199148/web3-lost-2-billion-hacks-flash-loan-certik-cryptocurrency)
+    - **More at stake** - projects (and their underlying contracts) are storing larger amounts of value making them [increasingly attractive targets](https://www.theverge.com/2022/7/7/23199148/web3-lost-2-billion-hacks-flash-loan-certik-cryptocurrency)
     - **More hacks** - sadly it’s often feels like hardly a day goes by without a hack or exploit [making the headlines](https://rekt.news/)
     - **More developers** - while this is an undeniably positive trend, it also means there’s new people entering the ecosystem with minimal experience with securing their projects
     - **More complexity** - increased complexity (scaling solutions, bridges, etc) is resulting in more attack vectors